MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 * automate repetitive tasks
 * reproduce the same steps every time
-* share our commands with others
+* share our work with others

 Let's upload the sample script file and try running it.
 Click Choose Files and select `automate-me.sh` to send to the emulator.
 (The `.sh` extension means it is a shell script.)